Ogre adds power to the people

 HAODS has brought a family favourite to the Kenton stage.

-The award-winning Shrek The Musical spins off from the film and brings to life a whole raft of fairy tale and fictional characters, enthusiastically played by a cast of 22.
+Shrek The Musical spins off from the film and brings to life a whole raft of fairytale and fictional characters, enthusiastically played by a cast of 22.

-Colourful costumes by Julie Huntington immediately signal that this is quality festive entertainment.

-Accomplished direction from Jake Turnell-Willett makes the most of the many talents of the leads and the ensemble.

-Eye-catching scenery transports us to Shrek’s swamp and the Kingdom of Duloc and HAODS prove their green credentials by reusing a set from another production.
+Eye-catching scenery transports us to Shrek’s swamp and the Kingdom of Duloc.
+HAODS prove their green credentials by reusing a set from another production.
 David Riley’s lighting and sound give added atmosphere.

 Full credit goes to the lead actors.
 Charlie Thomas as Shrek commands a brilliant singing voice and brings a laconic air to his portrayal of the ogre with a heart.
 Jerome Ifill is charismatic and exuberant as the talking donkey.

-Nathan Bristow really plays it for laughs as Lord Farquaad, the tiny tyrant of Duloc who sets his sights on Princess Fiona in order to achieve his own ambitions.
+Nathan Bristow really plays it for laughs as Lord Farquaad, the mini tyrant of Duloc who sets his sights on Princess Fiona in order to achieve his own ambitions.

 Kim Leyendeckers is strong and funny as the princess who wins the love of her unlikely hero, Shrek.